Ctrl-F to search within page

 1939 - The Mrs. S. Ted Falk Apartments, 1810 Lucile, aka 3631 Carnation Avenue, Los Angeles CA. Commissioned 1938.
 Sold for the first time in 2015 to John Mark Horton.

 1940 - The Samuel Goodwin House, 3807 Reklaw Drive, Studio City CA. Top photo by Wayne Andrews/ESTO.
 Owned by one family until sold by heirs in 2013 to Goodwin House LLC who did a renovation.
-For sale in 2015.
+Sold in 2015 to Patrick and Angela Currie.